-A student seeking an adjustments because of pregnancy should contact the Title IX Coordinator at titleix@cbu.edu or (901) 321-3254 to request a pregnancy-related adjustment.
+A student seeking an adjustments because of pregnancy should contact the Title IX Coordinator at titleix@cbu.edu or (650) 383-4753 ext.
+169 to request a pregnancy-related adjustment.

 The Title IX Coordinator will request a letter from the student's physician providing dates on which the student's attendance must be excused and a statement that the absences are medically necessary.